Catalin-Ripanu/HW1_ASC/README.md

 # ASC - Homework1

-First homework established by Computer Architecture course staff which consisted of building a solution in Python for solving a Producer - Consumer type problem using Multithreading.
+First homework established by Computer Architectures course staff which consisted of building a solution in Python for solving a Producer - Consumer type problem using Multithreading.

 POLYTECHNIC University of Bucharest